 - 1. The following Signs are permitted in the Agricultural District: - a.
-Internally illuminated Monument Signs of up to twenty-four (24) square feet for lawful institutional uses such as Churches, schools and parks.
+Internally illuminated Monument Signs of up to twenty four (24) square feet for lawful institutional uses such as Churches, schools and parks.
 Signs shall not exceed eight (8) feet in height.
-One (1) non-illuminated Wall Sign of up to twenty four (24) square feet may also be permitted. - One (1) Sign of up to sixteen (16) square feet for all permitted uses.
-Signs may be illuminated upon approval by the Zoning Administrator. - c.
-Portable, temporary and similar signs as regulated by Section 15.03.
-The square footage of a single sign or the total square footage of all temporary signs shall not exceed 16 square feet.
-Temporary signs up to and including 16 square feet shall not require a permit but shall be subject to all other applicable requirements of this chapter.
+One (1) non-illuminated Wall Sign of up to twenty four (24) square feet may also be permitted.

+- b.
+One (1) non-illuminated Sign of up to four (4) square feet for a Home Occupation. - c.
+One (1) non-illuminated Sign of up to eight (8) square feet for a Home-Based Business. - d.
+One (1) non-illuminated Sign of up to sixteen (16) square feet for a Farm Market.

-2. Standards
+Standards